fruityperson/node-template/README.md

 # node-template

-> Starter template for Node projects with Express, Babel, ESLint, Prettier, Husky and Nodemon
+> Starter template for Node projects with Express, ESLint, Prettier, Husky and Nodemon

 ## Features

-- ES6 using Babel
+- ES6 _without_ Babel
 - Linting using ESLint with Airbnb Javascript style guide and Prettier
 - ESLint security plugin
 - Pre-commit hooks using Lint-Staged with Husky